 Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

 Students attending college in Hawaii should visit the CAMPUS PROJECT for more information on registering to vote and voting in Hawaii.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting in Hawaii.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Hawaii.

 Ex-felons will automatically have their right to vote restored after serving their sentence.
 Ex-felons may vote while on probation or parole.
 Ex-felons MUST re-register.